cosmos/testnets/replicated-security/consumer-1/README.md

 * Both scripts must be run either as root or from a sudoer account.
 * Both scripts will attempt to build a binary from the [cosmos/interchain-security] repo.

-### After the Spawn Time is Reached

-* The genesis file that includes the CCV state will be published here.
-* The bash scripts will be updated.